harry811016/stripe-test-react/README.md

 # stripe-test-react-node

-## this project is just to know stripe return object
+## this project is just to know the object return from Stripe

 [GitHub Page](https://harry811016.github.io/stripe-test-react-node/)